 Your most valued works of art.
-Share an old song you composed for someone special, make something of the drawer of fabric you’ve picked up over the years and put that unrivalled creativity to use!
-You might be re-inspired by pulling it out, and the projects will flow through your mind like poop through a goose - or something more eloquent.
+Share an old song you composed for someone special, make something of the drawer of fabric you’ve picked up over the years, and put that unrivaled creativity to use!
+You might be re-inspired by pulling it out, and the projects will flow through your mind like poop through a goose – or something more eloquent.

-If you don’t use it - lose it!
-Most cities will have a great electronics and general recycling location - or sell it on Kijiji.
-There’s a lot of folks out there who maybe couldn’t afford updates of your old gadgets or gently used clothing, or who would be happy having an older but still kick ass version for less money.
+If you don’t use it – lose it!
+Most cities will have great electronics and general recycling locations – or sell them on Kijiji.
+There’s a lot of folks out there who maybe couldn’t afford updates of your old gadgets or gently used clothing, or who would be happy having an older but still kick-ass version for less money.

 If you’re not sure what to do with your old things, consider donating to your local Goodwill or shelter.
 If your clothes or furniture are in good shape, it could be a real treasure for someone who’s seeing it for the first time.
 It’s also a great way to keep more stuff out of dumpsters – something to keep in mind with Earth Day coming up April 22.